Tips and tricks

 - If you haven't won yet, stick with the basic 3 rune plan.
 As you gain skill, start exploring the optional endgame branches.

-- Whenever possible, fight in corridors that are one-tile wide to avoid being surrounded by monsters.
-If there isn't a convenient corridor, you can use a wand of digging or wand of disintegration to create one.
-If you use ranged abilities or spells, there's even a chance the projectile will continue past its first target, damaging the monsters lined up behind it!
+- Whenever possible, fight in corridors that are one tile wide to avoid being surrounded by monsters.
+If there isn't a convenient corridor, you can use a wand of digging to create one.
+If you use ranged abilities or spells and miss your first target, you even have a chance of hitting the monsters lined up behind it!
 Doorways are another option, although intelligent monsters will move past you to give their companions a shot at mauling you.

 - If neither are available, you can fight on a staircase leading to the previous level.
 When a monster moves next to you, it will follow you if you go upstairs: you can break up groups of monsters and kill them one by one this way.

 - Some monsters avoid known traps; you can therefore take shelter behind a trap and kill these creatures with missiles or spells.
-Likewise, most monsters avoid damaging areas such as poison or flame clouds created by Conjure Flame and Fire Storm.
-On the other hand, many mindless monsters will walk into traps and clouds to get to you; you can exploit this advantage by standing next to a blade trap, for example, and letting a zombie walk up to you.
-The trap will turn it into minced meat for you.
+Likewise, most monsters avoid damaging areas such as poison or flame clouds created by spells like Conjure Flame and Mephitic Cloud.
+On the other hand, many mindless monsters will walk into traps and clouds to get to you; you can exploit this advantage by standing next to a blade trap, for example, and letting a zombie turn itself into minced meat trying to get to you.

-- Known teleport traps and shafts can become a means of escape.
-Step on them to escape a horde of enemies, or trick a tough monster into stepping on them.
+- Known teleport traps and shafts can become an emergency means of escape.
+Step on them to escape a horde of enemies, or trick a tough monster into stepping on them to get rid of them for a while.

 - Many items can be identified by trying them out.
 You can read tips about identifying items this way here.
 Also, when looking at inventory or stack lists, notice the color items are displayed in, as this can tell you things your character knows but the player might not: